CIDS-484-Spring-2023/Senior-Capstone-Harms/README.md

 updated README, working on App prototype on Axure, outline and overview created, a video posted for milestone 1

 Milestone 2: Sarted working on the website edition of the app, added more to the protype of the app

+Milestone 3: Completed created the different pages needed for app. including, login, sign, profile, home, and navigation bar.
+Looking into how to download Expo onto laptop in order to see the development of the app as it goes.

+Milestone 4: Have developed the pages on the app and connected them.
+I was able to create an app and a website social media at the same time.
+Expo wasn't able to download on my Mac becuase its an older version.
+Instead I used a style sheet to change how it will appear on different screens(can be seen in styles.scss)

+Final: Could not get to backend development.
+Struggled with trying to make a database in SQL so I Vertabelo to design my database, I uploaded my physcial data model and the SQL.